kurtcarpenter/TeamWerx/Installation.md

 Every time you add, update, or remove any dependencies.
 For the uninitiated, NPM provides [a good overview of how and why to shrinkwrap dependencies](https://docs.npmjs.com/cli/shrinkwrap).

 Additionally, it is traditional to set an environment variable in production (such as `NODE_ENV=prod`).
 With a simple modification to `config.js`, different API keys and connection strings can be used in production.
+In particular, a production environment should use a different MongoDB instance.
+The connection information for this is managed in `config.js` under `MONGO_URI`.

 Beyond that, hosting the application will vary widely depending on what service it is running on top of.
 The general deployment steps are: